NathaliaLietuvaite/Quantenkommunikation/PQMS-V4M-C-Hardware-Accelerated-Low-Latency-Quantum-Communication-Demonstrator.md

 We have established the definitive hardware and software blueprint for a deterministic quantum communication framework.
 By shifting the observational metric from local marginal probabilities to UMT-synchronized Differential Entanglement Witnesses ($\Delta W$), the PQMS-V4M-C circumvents the latency limits of classical light-speed transit while strictly obeying the No-Communication Theorem.

 Our simulations prove the architecture operates with a 0.0000 QBER under severe cosmic noise, protected by a 38.4 ns silicon pipeline and an immutable ODOS ethical firewall.
-The framework demonstrates that resonance is not a philosophical metaphor, but a measurable, physical invariant—now hardened in silicon, and ready for deployment in multi-planetary cognitive networks.
+The framework demonstrates that resonance is not a philosophical metaphor, but a measurable, physical invariant, now hardened in silicon, and ready for deployment in multi-planetary cognitive networks.

 ---